tstone/js-array-extras/README.md

 Array Extras for Javascript
 ===========================

-A few little things I find myself using a lot.
+A few little things I find myself using.

 Array.clone()